retypeapp/retype/components/code_snippet.md

 A code snippet allow you to include the content of another text file or a portion of that file into a code block on another page.

-A common scenario for using the code snippet component is to include a portion of a source code file located elsewhere within the project.
+A common scenario for using the code snippet component is to include a portion of a source code file located elsewhere within your repository, but not explicitly within the documentation.
+For instance, you could include code samples directly from the source code of the project you are documenting, or import code being used within a working demo.

 The syntax for a code snippet component is: